highpriv/ToDo-Frontend-Vue-Nuxt/README.md

 # ToDo is a time management application (Frontend)

-Created with Vue & NuxtJS & Jest.
+It's a ToDo Application created with Vue & NuxtJS & Jest.
+It includes register & login auth.
+You can also check backend repo of this app (builded /w NodeJS & ExpressJS and MongoDB).

 Author: Canberk BEREN

 ## ToDo List for ToDo App. 💩